berthelemy/faouetinformatique/_pages/services.md

 Weekly sessions will help give you the confidence and momentum you need to succeed.

-80€ per hour - discounts for bulk bookings
+80€ per hour - discounts for bulk bookings (payments also accepted in pound sterling)

 <a class="button" href="{{ site.baseurl }}/contact">Request information</a>